ellismarkf/flatten/README.md

 flatten
 ========

-Just a small function that does as the description explains: flattens an arbitrarily nested array of arrays.
+Just a small function that does as the description explains: flattens an arbitrarily nested array of arrays of integers.
 Uses a recursive strategy to handle nesting, and written in a functional style.
+Assumes that arrays only contain integers, not any other primitives.

 ## usage